Destaq/life-calendar/README.md

 Finally, make sure to comment out line 73 of `init.py` (the Talisman wrapper)!
 Talisman forces serving over HTTPS, but since localhost is insecure, this will cause an error!
 You'll need to disable it for the app to run properly in localhost, otherwise you'll get an `HTTPStatus.BAD_REQUEST`.

 So now it's time to run the application.
-All will work as it does on the [official website](https://onlinelifecalendar.herokuapp.com) except for sending emails and getting password verification, as those are managed by the Heroku host, not the code.
+All will work as it used to on the hosted website except for sending emails and getting password verification, as those are managed by the Heroku host, not the code.

 ```bash
 rm -r migrations